 1861 Business Strike Emission Sequence

-With no overlap of business strike dies the emission sequence is purely arbitrary.
+Since there is no overlap of business strike dies the emission sequence can't be determined.
 If

-additional die marriages are discovered which share any of these dies weíll update if required.
+additional die marriages are discovered which share any of these dies weíll update the emission

 |1 ||OC-1 || |